dwhitena/Complex-Scaling/README.md

 Complex-Scaling
 ===============

-Codes to solve the complex scaled Schrodinger problem.
+Brute force odes to solve the complex scaled Schrodinger problem.
+Note these are not very scalable and are for testing model systems.
 Includes:

 fgh1dcs.m - Fourier Grid Hamiltonian method in 1D,
 multistep.m - Multistep scattering method,